-What you should know about the Johnson & Johnson baby powder lawsuit.
+What you should know about claims of asbestos in Johnson & Johnson talc-based products.

 All of this may leave you wondering, “So … can using baby powder cause ovarian cancer?”
 Well, here’s the thing: We wish we could give you a resounding, emphatic “no way.”
 But the answer to this question is murky.
 Here’s everything we know so far.

 Talc is a naturally occurring mineral found in baby powders as well as other cosmetic and personal care products, and it's good at absorbing moisture, cutting down on friction, and preventing rashes.
 For many years, parents used it to diaper babies, until doctors began discouraging it for health reasons.
 As for adults, many still use it around their genitals or rectum to prevent chafing or sweating, says Mary Jane Minkin, MD, clinical professor of obstetrics, gynecology, and reproductive services at Yale School of Medicine.

 As the American Cancer Society points out on its website, talc in its natural form may contain asbestos, a known carcinogen.

 The FDA does not allow talc-based products to contain any asbestos.
 But the trouble is, cosmetics don’t have to be reviewed or approved by the FDA before they land on store shelves, so there’s no guarantee that they haven’t been contaminated.